-You can tell that a deck is suffering from UV exposure when the boards start to turn a grayish hue, looking more natural and rustic in color.
+You can tell that a wood deck is suffering from UV exposure when the boards start to turn a grayish hue, looking more natural and rustic in color.
 This common symptom indicates that a greater problem is at work.
-The radiation from the UV rays penetrates below the surface of the wood, compromising the fiber structure.
+The radiation from the UV rays penetrates below the surface of the wood, which can begin to cause wood rot.

 If left untreated and exposed for long enough, the radiation from the UV rays will cause the boards to warp, crack, or cup, resulting in not only a deteriorated deck, but a destroyed deck.
-The best way to combat UV radiation damage from sunlight is to apply a sealant that is rated for UV protection.
+We recommend applying sealing with a sealant to combat UV radiation damage for your deck.

 Pests – A final and often overlooked source of deterioration is pests.
 While most people consider the threat of sunlight and moisture in the planning of their deck, many often forget about the critters and bugs that can invade the decking area.